Heard Island and McDonald Islands Environment Protection and Management Ordinance 1987

 Non-government activities, including commercial tourism and recreational activities are legitimate uses of the Territory and will be subject to the same controls as government activities.
-These controls are set out in the management plan and will include the completion of an Preliminary Assessment form [PDF] and permit application form [Word].
+These controls are set out in the management plan.

 All visitors to the Territory need to be fully self-sufficient, particularly as Australia does not operate a permanent station in the area.
 All visitors to the Territory will also be required to indemnify the Commonwealth from any liability arising from an accident, and where appropriate, to have suitable public liability insurance.

 The coordination of non-government expeditions to Heard Island is undertaken by the AAD Tourism Policy Officer, who should be contacted in the very early stages of visit planning.

 Permit holders are generally required to provide a report.
 The report is to include details on compliance with each permit condition and other details as required.
 This requirement is additional to any Australian Antarctic Science Program or Antarctic Animal Ethics Committee (AAEC) reporting requirements.

 The Ordinance imposes stringent penalties for activities undertaken without a permit.